spang-lab/datatomb/README.md

 ### `GET /resolve/[id]`
 returns a hash that is identified by `id`.

+### Aliases

+#### `POST /alias`
+with the hash as payload. returns a new and unique mnemonic
+#### `PUT /alias/[mnemonic]`
+with the hash as payload. mnemonic need not but may exist. if it exists, the alias is updated. if the hash is empty this is equivalent to DELETE it.
+#### `DELETE /alias/[mnemonic]`
+only allowed if the user is owner or admin of the alias
+#### `GET /alias/[mnemonic]`
+returns the hash the alias points to.
+If a timestamp is contained in the payload, resolves the alias to a given point in time.
+#### `GET /alias/reverse/[hash]`
+reverse lookup of a hash, i.e. all mnemonics are returned that point to the hash.
+If a timestamp is contained in the payload, resolves the alias to a given point in time.

 ### webhooks
 #### `GET /webhooks/<id>`
 returns information about the webhook with id `<id>` if it is yours or you are admin.